Heritage - 21: Lightning Strike, Withdrawal Fiasco on Crete, May 1941

 British and Commonwealth losses numbered 1,742 dead and 1,737 wounded, whilst the Germans suffered 3,985 dead and missing with 2,131 wounded.

 The Royal Navy took heavy losses, with three cruisers and six destroyers sunk, seventeen ships crippled with the loss of 2,011 lives.

 By the time the last combat troops left the beaches in the night the Navy had rescued 18,000 men.
 12,000 non-combatants and many commandos had to be left to be taken prisoner, due to the Navy's destroyer losses.
 Several had been sunk or had turned back because of the ferocity of Luftwaffe attacks, where they might have taken off a few thousand more.

 Next: HERITAGE 22 - "WELL MET BY MOONLIGHT - 'Layforce' on Crete".

 Through analytics, maps and images Kenneth Cox takes you back in time to Unternehmen Merkur (Operation Mercury), General Kurt Student's parachute drop on Crete, May 1941 - later in the war Kurt Student would organise the rescue of Benito Mussolini.
 A must for students of military tactics or war gamers.

-HERITAGE - 22: WELL MET BY MOONLIGHT', paraphrases Shakespeare's play title to follow Laycock's commandos back to North Africa and the metamorphosis of the company to SAS;
+HERITAGE - 22: FROM BEING REARGUARD ON CRETE...' - follow Laycock's commandos back to North Africa and the metamorphosis of the company to take on Rommel's Afrika Korps as SAS;

 HERITAGE -28: 'DIRTY WAR', sees an SAS troop parachuted into France after D-Day to prepare the way and 'soften up' the Germans.
 They land amid an SS Panzer Group and although they cause mayhem are hunted down, most of the troop are murdered on the orders of Hitler.
 A small task force is sent to track down the war criminals